Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Tangent cone, directrix and ridge

 for every $ f^{(\alpha)} \in J_1^{(\alpha)} $ and $ g^{(\alpha)} \in J_2^{(\alpha)} $.

-For simplicity let us drop the indices and assume from the very beginning that $ \IE_1 \subset \IE_2 $ on $ V_0 $ are of the special type described above.
+For simplicity, let us drop the indices and assume from the very beginning that $ \IE_1 \subset \IE_2 $ on $ V_0 $ are of the special type described above.
 By the previous discussion this is justified.
 As usual capital letters $ (W, T) $ denote the images of $ ( w, t) $ in $ \langle w, t \rangle / \langle w, t \rangle^2 $.
-We want to point out that by (\ref{niceform}) the generators of $ In_x (\IE_1) $ and $ In_x (\IE_2) $ are contained in $ \resfield [W] $.
+We want to point out that by (\ref{niceform}) the generators of $ \ini_x (\IE_1) $ and $ \ini_x (\IE_2) $ are contained in $ \resfield [W] $.
 Hence we consider $ \ITC_x (\IE_1) $ and $ \ITC_x (\IE_2) $ as pairs on $ \Spec ( \resfield [W] ) $.

-Since the tangent cones are generated by homogeneous elements, an extension by some independent indeterminates $ (t') = ( t'_1, \ldots, t'_a) $ for some $ a \in \IZ_+ $ does not affect the situation.
+Since the tangent cones are generated by homogeneous elements, an extension by independent variables $ (t') = ( t'_1, \ldots, t'_a) $, for some $ a \in \IZ_+ $, does not affect the situation.
 So it suffices to consider the case without an extension of the base.